Sam Courtwright

-Samantha Courtwright (born October 23, 2004) is an American college soccer player who plays as a midfielder for the Texas Tech Red Raiders.
-She was named the Big 12 Freshman of the Year in 2023.
+Samantha Courtwright (born October 23, 2004) is an American college soccer player who plays as a midfielder for the Duke Blue Devils.
+She previously played for the Texas Tech Red Raiders and was named the Big 12 Freshman of the Year in 2023.

 Early life

 Courtwright grew up in Dallas, the daughter of Carla and Greg Courtwright.
 She took after her older brother and began playing soccer when she was about three.
 She earned multiple ECNL all-conference honors with DKSC and was named ECNL All-American in 2022.
 She committed to Texas Tech during her junior year at the Hockaday School before graduating from Fusion Academy in 2023.

 College career

 Courtwright started all 23 games, scoring 5 goals with 8 assists, in her freshman season with the Texas Tech Red Raiders in 2023.
 She contributed to the Red Raiders winning their first Big 12 Conference regular-season title and earning a two seed in the NCAA tournament, where they made the round of 16 for the second time in program history.
 Courtwright was named the Big 12 Freshman of the Year, first-team All-Big 12, and third-team All-American.
 TopDrawerSoccer ranked her as the fifth-best freshman in the nation.
 The next year, she suffered an anterior cruciate ligament injury during the 2024 preseason, missing the entire season and the 2024 FIFA U-20 Women's World Cup.
 While out of action, she signed a name, image, and likeness deal with Adidas, as one of the first six Texas Tech athletes to join Patrick Mahomes's Team Mahomes brand.
-She returned to the field as a redshirt sophomore in 2025, earning first-team All-Big 12 honors for the second time.
+She returned to the field as a redshirt sophomore in 2025, starting 20 games and scoring 4 goals with 7 assists, and was named first-team All-Big 12 for the second time.
+She then transferred to the Duke Blue Devils.